24

 b.
 Step Pay Plan

-1. Disciplinary Demotion: The employee’s pay rate is reduced to the new pay range at the same step as the previous pay range.
+1. Involuntary Demotion: The employee’s pay rate is reduced to the new pay range at the same step as the previous pay range.

-2. Voluntary Demotion: The employee’s pay rate is reduced to the new pay range at the appropriate step based on the employee’s experience.
+2. Voluntary Demotion (following competitive selection for the job): The employee’s pay rate is reduced to the new pay range at the appropriate step based on the employee’s experience.
 A Decision Maker may request a review by the Human Resources Director, or designee, of the application of this section to a particular personnel action based on budgetary constraints, internal equity concerns, and employment changes outside the current nature of work.

 3. Reclassification: The employee’s pay rate is reduced to the new pay range at the appropriate step based on the employee’s experience.